betfair-datascientists/betfair-datascientists.github.io/src/modelling/topazTutorial.md

 - Coding environment which supports Jupyter Notebooks (e.g. Visual Studio Code)
 - Betfair API Key.
 If you don't have one please follow the steps outlined on the [The Automation Hub](https://betfair-datascientists.github.io/api/apiappkey/)
 - Topaz API Key.
 If you would like to be considered for a Topaz key, please email [data@betfair.com.au](mailto:data@betfair.com.au) (Australian/New Zealand customers only).
+    - A screening call may be required for new accounts or accounts with no history of automated betting activity
 - Python Topaz API wrapper.
 To install this package using pip, type 'pip install topaz_api' into your terminal

 ---